Skip to main content

 })

-If you need migrations, add them in a separate migrations.ts file and pass them to the adapter later.
+If you need migrations, keep them in src/db/migrations.ts and pass them to the adapter in the next step.

 Create src/db/models.ts: